terrafirma2021/ESP32s3_KMBOX/README.md

-# V2.1 Bug fix
+# V2.2 Update

 - **Improved Menu Handling**: Implemented state logic for menu management.
 - **Simultaneous Menu and Mouse Operation**: Enabled simultaneous combined usage of menu and mouse commands without blocking each other.
+- **Mouse Control Parsing**: Now supports HID descriptors to determine the order in the USB transfer buffer for mouse buttons and X, Y.
+- **Implemented USB Power Saving**: USB_B_REQUEST_SET_FEATURE Enabled for usb wakeup support, (timeout after 10 seconds).

 # TODO:
 - **Passive Descriptor Parsing**: Implement passive parsing of HID descriptors to obtain necessary information.
-- **Mouse Control Parsing**: Use the parsed HID descriptors to determine the order in the USB transfer buffer for mouse buttons and X, Y.
 - **WebUI/BLE GATT API for Management**: Develop a WebUI/BLE GATT, API to facilitate device management.

+# Known bugs
+- **USB Desciptors: partially broken after menu migration to state logic, will solve with next update.
+- ** UART ramdomly Hangs: This happens even with kmbox (Same IDF underpins), temp work around by disabling U1 interupts flushing and re-enabling.
+I will create a test code and submit a bug report to Expressif asap.

+# Bug fixes:
+- fixed issue where some mouse may not report 0x81 endpoint correctly.
+Causing code to block mouse.
+- Fixed USB Wireless mouse battery drain.